Semidual Kitaev lattice model and tensor network representation: Outlook

 As the Kitaev quantum double model is known to be equivalent to the combinatorial quantization of Chern-Simons theory based on the Drinfeld double \cite{CM}.
 It would be interesting to see whether this result extends to the bicrossproduct case, namely that our model can be related to the combinatorial quantization of Chern-Simons theory based on the bicrossproduct quantum group.
 In the case of the Drinfeld double, one required a Hopf gauge theoretic framework \cite{MW}.
 This provides another interesting question to address in the context of the bicrossproduct model.
 For this construction, one required a universal $R$-matrix.
 This is now known explicitly for the bicrossproduct quantum group due to recent work in \cite{MO} which provides an explicit expression of the $R$-matrix for this quantum group.

 \acknowledgments The authors would like to thank T. Fritz for his comments and questions.
+We also thank the anonymous referee for many constructive suggestions and in particular for identifying some key issues in the previous drafts.

 This research was partly supported by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.